pyflummox/Destiny_2/README.md

 Notes:
 if you are choosing not to use the auto dismantle feature I would suggest only looping the program (see **Running the program (5)**) 4-5 times as it will fill your post master x times(x=4 or x=7. perfect paradox allows you get to 6-7 frames instead of 4.)
-**Legendary_lock.png is required to be placed in the same directory as the .exe** this is just a picture of the legendary lock and the program is use the to see if weapons are locked then unlock them.
+**Legendary_lock.png* is required to be placed in the same directory as the .exe** this is just a picture of the legendary lock and the program is use the to see if weapons are locked then unlock them.

+* **If you have a 1080p monitor please download the Legendary_lock_1080.png and rename it to Lgendary_lock.png** 1080p has a different pixel density then 1440p which is what the original program was built on.

 You need the Legendary_lock.png file in the same directory as the .exe file.